 Whitecaps, Austin play to scoreless draw

-AUSTIN, Texas (AP) — Yohei Takaoka finished with seven saves for the Vancouver Whitecaps and Brad Stuver stopped four shots for Austin FC as the two clubs played to a scoreless draw on Saturday night.
+AUSTIN, Texas (AP) — Yohei Takaoka finished with seven saves for the Vancouver Whitecaps and Brad Stuver stopped four shots for Austin FC as the two Major League Soccer clubs played to a scoreless draw on Saturday night.

-Vancouver (2-2-4) was trying to become the second team to beat Austin (2-3-2) four times.
+Vancouver (2-2-4) and unbeaten in six MLS matches, was trying to become the second team to beat Austin (2-3-2) four times.
 LAFC has five wins over Austin, including the playoffs.

 The Whitecaps are winless in their last 14 road matches and have won just four of their last 38 away from home.
 Two of the four wins have come in the state of Texas.